moaiad-eljack/SOC-HomeLab/README.md

 machine with SMB running and message signing not required which in a real environment would be flagged as a relay attack risk.

-The reverse shell payload was initially caught and killed by Windows Defender the moment it executed which is realistic behavior showing how antivirus detects known malware signatures.
-Windows Defender was disabled to complete the simulation.
+The reverse shell payload was immediately detected and blocked by Windows Defender, demonstrating real-world signature-based detection.
+To complete the full attack and detection workflow in this isolated lab environment, protections were then temporarily disabled.

 Wireshark captured malware beaconing behavior on port 4444 showing Free_VPN.exe repeatedly attempting to connect back to Kali even before